openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

    .. end

 #.
-To view the content of the Nexus ML2 Mcast mapping database table:
+To view the content of the Nexus Driver multicast mapping database table:

    .. code-block:: console